Star Stories

-Star Stories is a British television comedy programme that took a satirical look at celebrities and their lives, in the manner of the satirical cartoon Great Pop Things, to which it bears a strong resemblance.
-It was first shown on Channel 4 on 15 September 2006.
+Star Stories is a British television comedy programme that takes a satirical look at celebrities and their lives.
+It was first shown on Channel 4 on 15 September 2006 and aired its final series in 2008.

 Star Stories is made by Objective Productions commissioned for Channel 4 by Shane Allen and Andrew Newman with Lee Hupfield producing, Elliot Hegarty directing and Phil Clarke and Andrew O'Connor as executive producers.

 The Sun reported that Channel 4 had axed Star Stories to free up cash to invest in other shows.

 The main theme of the show was the theme from the film Gone with the Wind.